Ramarajusairajesh/LocalGit/README.md

 ./localgit
 ```

-## How it works
+## How It Works
-After running the server part it generate two RSA keys, one public and one private !
-The public was shared along with the binary and client /users ! clients generate there own key for
-AES 256 encryption to transfer data securely !
-This key is shared to server using RSA, at server the key was decrypted for use to use with client!
+After running the server, it generates two RSA keys: one public and one private.
+The public key is shared along with the binary to clients/users.
+Clients generate their own AES-256 encryption key to transfer data securely.
+This key is shared with the server using RSA encryption, and the server decrypts it for use with the client.

-I used boost::asio for creating async file transfering , created 4 threads for the file server to keep up with the request , later for the chat functionality I used the same encryption
-method and ran the chatting server on a single thread !All the access requests and chat are recorded in a local log file same as any other network attached software !
+I used `boost::asio` to create an asynchronous file transfer system with four threads handling file server requests.
+AES-256 encryption is used for secure file sharing between the server and clients.
+Later, for chat functionality, I implemented the same encryption method and ran the chat server on a single thread.
+All access requests and chat logs are recorded in a local log file, similar to any other network-attached software.

 ## Usage
 - Start the LocalGit server.
 - Connect clients for secure file sharing and chat.

-## Contributing
-Feel free to fork, open issues, and submit pull requests!

-## License
-MIT License